Doodleverse/SDStools/docs/index.md

 5. `denoise_inpainted_spacetime.py`: Use this script to denoise an inpainted SDS matrix using a Morlet wavelet (experimental).
 This results in a smoother dataset, but carries out filtering in both space and time.

-## Auxiliary Scripts Available for Use
+## Auxiliary scripts available for use

 1. `download_era5_dataframe_singlelocation.py`: Use this script to download a time-series of bulk wave statistics at a single point, using a geoJSON polygon as input